barneyricca/NLTASeminarPart1/README.md

-# NLTAWorkshop
+# NLTA Part 1 - Seminar
-Data and scripts for the Nonlinear Timeseries Analysis workshops
+Data and scripts for the Nonlinear Timeseries Analysis Seminar, Part 1